inabikarilibrary/inalib/inapedia/players/bulgarian/caleb.md

 # Caleb

-Caleb is a Bulgarian player, maining all 3 playstyles.
+Caleb is a Bulgarian :bulgaria: player, maining all 3 playstyles.

 ## Achievements